Barefoot Gen (1983 film): Plot

-Gen Nakaoka and his family live in Hiroshima during the final days of World War II.
+Gen Nakaoka and his family live in Hiroshima, Japan during the final days of World War II.
 The family struggles through food shortages and constant air raid warnings.
 Gen's mother, Kimie, is pregnant and suffering from malnutrition, and his sister Eiko helps Kimie in her housework.
 Gen and his brother Shinji help their father, Daikichi, in the family's wheat field and try to find food for Kimie.
 Daikichi and Kimie realize the war is not going well, though they wonder why Hiroshima has been spared from the air raids which devastated other Japanese cities.

-One day, Gen and a friend arrive at school just as a lone B-29 aircraft flies overhead.
-It releases an atomic bomb which destroys almost the entire city.
-Gen's friend is killed in the blast while he is buried under rubble by the resulting shockwave.
-Gen finds Kimie in the ruined city and they try to rescue their family, who are buried alive under their burning collapsed house.
-However, they are unsuccessful and Daikichi urges his son to take care of Kimie and the baby.
-Daikichi, Eiko and Shinji burn to death as Gen and his mother watch helplessly.
-Kimie briefly suffers a mental breakdown, commenting that her family is burning like a bonfire.
-With help from a neighbor, the two find a safe location where Kimie goes into labor.
-Kimie gives birth to a baby girl, Tomoko.
+On August 6, 1945, Gen and a friend arrive at school just as a lone B-29 aircraft flies overhead and releases an atomic bomb, which destroys the city.
+Gen's friend is killed in the blast, while he is buried under rubble by the resulting shockwave and manages to survive.
+Gen finds Kimie trying to rescue their family, who are buried alive under their burning collapsed house, but Daikichi urges his son to take care of his mother and the baby.
+Daikichi, Eiko and Shinji burn to death as Kimie briefly suffers a mental breakdown.
+With help from a neighbor, the two find a safe location where Kimie gives birth to a baby girl, Tomoko.
 "Black rain" soon falls on the ruined city, the result of the bomb that sent radioactive material and debris into the atmosphere.

 Gen spends the next few days searching for food for his family.
 He discovers that soldiers are distributing rice, but arrives to find them collecting corpses before burning them in mass graves.
-He meets a soldier who is shivering from being cold, despite the heat and he defecates and vomits blood.
-Gen takes him to a make-shift hospital where the soldier then dies.
-The doctor has no clue what caused the soldier's death.
-He later finds a ration storehouse containing rice, most of which has already been seared by the blast.
-He finds a few bags of intact rice and takes them to his mother to eat along with some fresh vegetables.
+He takes a radiation poisoned soldier to a makeshift hospital, where the soldier dies.
+Gen loots a few bags of intact rice from a ration warehouse and takes them to his mother to eat along with some fresh vegetables.
 Kimie points out a few bald spots on her son's head, who recollects the memory of the soldier dying from the unknown illness.
+Gen has a mental breakdown from this recollection.
+Soon afterwards, on August 9, another atomic bomb is dropped over Nagasaki after Japan refuses to surrender following an ultimatum from the US government.